INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/01 - Fundamentals/01 - Fundamentals.md

 1. The processor fetches an instruction from the machine code area
 2. It decodes it (figures out which instruction this is)
 3. It executes it (add two numbers together, access memory, jump to a function ...)

+> [!info]
-*Note that an instruction is supposed to be doing one simple task, unlike our high-level programming language code which does several things per line.
-This is a behaviour you clearly notice when you look at those instructions in the assembly format.*
+Note that an instruction is supposed to be doing one simple task, unlike our high-level programming language code which does several things per line.
+This is a behaviour you clearly notice when you look at those instructions in the assembly format.

 What we described above is the basics of the Von Neumann model of computing:
 ![[neumann.png]]